 To grab a good spot by the river (or elsewhere) arrive by 7pm or earlier, and if you do not want to elbow and squeeze through the crowds, it might be worth spending on a special dinner on Aug 20.

-You can watch the event from the Budapest Fireworks Cruise ships too, to avoid the crowds, and have fun with the open bar (free drinks) and buffet style dinner.
-A great value ship, warmly recommended.
-Another festive fireworks cruise includes a 4-Course Served Dinner and live Piano Battle Show: Budapest Fireworks Cruise with 4-Course Dinner.
+You can watch the event from one of the Budapest Fireworks Cruise ships too, to avoid the crowds, and have fun with dinner and live music on board.
+A great value program, warmly recommended.

 August 19 – Street Festival in Budapest